 A concert in which everything and everyone is a discovery.
 Korngold's music is hardly ever heard, even though he is an exciting composer.
 His suite Captain Blood is completely unknown to Hungarian music-lovers.
-The viola concerto by the internationally renowned composer of film music John Williams promises to be a thrilling adventure, no less so than Nielsen's rarely performed Symphony No. 1 Another discovery will be the uniquely talented young Polish violist and the similarly youthful British conductor, who is joyfully increasing the ranks of females in her profession.
-It is therefore only the superb playing of the Dohnanyi Orchestra that won't be new...
+The viola concerto by the internationally renowned composer of film music John Williams promises to be a thrilling adventure, no less so than Nielsen's rarely performed Symphony No. 1 Another discovery will be the uniquely talented young Polish violist.
+In fact, the only aspect that won't be new is the splendid playing of the Dohnányi Orchestra...

 Captain Blood was actually a successful American film from 1935, with music written by Korngold, who had become a successful Hollywood film composer after emigrating from Europe.
 He was attempting to adapt this to the concert stage when he transformed it into a concert suite.
 After hearing this composition, it will be particularly striking to listen to the work of another composer of film music, although in this case a piece that was intended for concert performance from the start: John Wi...lliams, the composer of the wonderful music used in Jurassic Park, Harry Potter and countless other world-famous films, composed his Viola Concerto in 2009, at the age of 77.
 The Dane Carl August Nielsen, on the other hand, was much younger when he finished his First Symphony: he was 29 in 1894 when he completed his four-movement work, which included treatments of Danish folk motifs.
 The winner of numerous competitions, Kinga Wojdalska studies at London's Royal Academy of Music.
-Stephanie Childress, the conductor for the concert, started her career as a violinist and is currently testing her wings as an assistant conductor at the St. Louis Symphony.
-The predecessor to the Budafok Dohnanyi Orchestra formed in 1970, and it adopted the composer's name in 1988.
-It has been led by conductor Gábor Hollerung since 1994.
+Stephanie Childress, the originally scheduled conductor, unfortunately cannot travel to Hungary due to the pandemic, so taking the podium for the evening will be Gábor Hollerung, who has led the Budafok Dohnanyi Orchestra since 1994.
+The ensemble's predecessor was formed in 1970, and it adopted the composer's name in 1988.

 Supported by Classical Futures Europe and the Creative Europe Programme of the European Union.